 - Dry your hands using a clean towel or air dry them.

 There’s some controversy about the use of antibacterial gels.
-Water, soap, and friction is just as, or more, effective as the gels in removing germs from hands.
-But when water is at a premium, or completely unavailable, using an antibacterial gel to clean your hands after using the restroom, before touching food, before eating, and before caring for the sick or injured can be an excellent option.
-The use of these products is about prevention of illness and disease rather than the removal of dirt and odor but ideally, your hands are free of dirt and debris before using the gel.
-This is a very simple, off grid personal hygiene option that only requires a supply of hand sanitizer.
+Water, soap, and friction is more effective than hand sanitizer gels in removing germs from hands.
+However, when water is at a premium, or completely unavailable, using a 60% alcohol (or higher) antibacterial gel to clean your hands after using the restroom, before touching food, before eating, and before caring for the sick or injured can be an excellent option.
+The use of these products is about prevention of illness and disease rather than the removal of dirt and odor.
+Hand sanitizer is less effective when your hands are have dirt and debris on them.

-If you do use water for showering, consider standing in a kiddie pool to catch the water for reuse in your garden.
+If you do use water for showering, consider standing in a kiddie pool to catch the water for reuse in your garden or to flush toilets.
 Even with soap and shampoos, the level of chemicals is too low to affect plants negatively.
 Other ways to reuse bathwater include toilet flushing and, if you weren’t too dirty, to wash your clothes.
 If you wash your body without shampoos or soap, or when using some “green” products, you can potentially reuse this water for drinking or cooking after boiling to kill germs.

 Replace your tooth brush every three months and keep a good stock on hand to supply for at least one year per family member.
 If you believe your tooth brush has become contaminated, it can be boiled to kill germs.
 Typically, this only needs to be done after illness, if you know it was somehow contaminated, or if you are sharing a toothbrush with someone else.
 (Sharing toothbrushes is NOT recommended, but if there’s only one, do it.
 The risks of “sharing germs” are lower than not brushing and having to deal with rotting teeth, especially if you are able to boil the toothbrush.)